 Tasting our way through the Old World gave me massive perspective.
 I had to reset my whole wine philosophy.

 I had to start from scratch.
 It was very exciting and humbling.
 We have learned that a special vineyard really does make a special wine, so ‘don’t touch it too much’!

-And so it is, Chris stalking me back in our student days has turned into a very blessed business and a wonderful family with two great kids!
+And so it is, Chris stalking me back in our student days has turned into a very blessed business and a wonderful family with three great kids!

 The wine industry is so often overly romanticised, but it has to be said that being young and in love and traveling the world together is definitely not overrated.
 The years we spent following the harvests North and South were golden.

 Not always easy, but always amazing.
 If we could advise anything to a young post-grad wine person, it would be to travel and then travel more.
 Work everywhere you can.

 We met loads of new people, experienced local food and culture, and saw beautiful places.
 We learned a lot about how people approach wine in different wine cultures.
 By the time the dust settled we’d worked in California’s Napa Valley, Western Australia, St. Emilion in France, Clare Valley in South Australia, and Germany’s Mosel River.

 We also had a chance to do some touring and tasting in between harvests, spending significant time in New Zealand, Languedoc, Roussillon, Provence, the Northern and Southern Rhone, and the Cyclades (Greece).